ajakaiye33/DataMusings/_posts/2021-03-15-data-pipeline.md

 ### ETL in Action

-To give us a taste of what the data engineer does in terms of typical code, I decided to share a project I recently world on.
+To give us a taste of what the data engineer does in terms of typical code, I decided to share a project I worked on recently.
 We would display how to typically extract data from a relational database and load same to Amazon s3
 ```Python
 #import necessary package and libraries